iterative/dvc.org/static/docs/get-started/connect-code-and-data.md

 # Connect Code and Data

-If you have been following along the get started from the very beginning, execute first these commands to get this sample code and install dependencies.
+If you have been following along the get started from the very beginning, run these commands to get the sample code and install dependencies.
 It will install packages like `pandas` and  `scikit-learn`, that are required to run this example, consider using `virtualenv` to isolate your environment: